What is small business rates relief?

 The Government has introduced additional support to small businesses.
 For those businesses that take on an additional property which would normally have meant the loss of small business rate relief, the Government has confirmed that they will be allowed to keep that relief for a period of 12 months.

-If you meet the eligibility criteria and have not received the relief please email us on firstname.lastname@example.org to request the relief.
+If you meet the eligibility criteria and have not received the relief please email us on firstname.lastname@example.org to request the relief or apply via our small business relief online form.

 Provided the ratepayer continues to satisfy the conditions for relief which apply at the relevant time which apply at the relevant time as regards the property and the ratepayer, they will automatically continue to receive the relief in each new valuation period.